 As you can probably tell, there are many other expenses that do not apply to living in an apartment.

 There’s no shame in refusing to pay for things you don’t want in the first place.

 Houses tend to be less secure than flats.

 As mentioned previously, burglars would think twice before looting a place simply due to the proximity of observing neighbors.

 But more than that, at 10 storeys high, the only opening a criminal can access a house is through the main door, windows, or the refuse chute.

-And one mistake can mean death or a very painful fall.
+And one mistake can mean death or a very painful and crippling fall.

 This means to say that as long as you keep your windows and door closed, there is very little chance of forced entry without you or the neighbors noticing.

 Sure… there are flats built in remote areas for whatever odd reasons.

 But for the most part, apartment buildings are built in locations with proximity to amenities.